-Davis Path is a 15 mile lightly trafficked point-to-point trail located near Bartlett, NH and is rated as difficult.
+Davis Path is a 15 mile lightly trafficked point-to-point trail located near Bartlett, New Hampshire and is rated as difficult.
 The trail is primarily used for hiking and is accessible from May until October.

 The Davis Path travels 15 miles from Rt 302 in Bartlett NH to the Boot Spur Trail on Mt Washington.
 It is one of the most isolated trails in the White Mountains.
 The Trail is difficult and water is hard to find.
 It is a point to point trail, mainly used by overnight backpackers.

 This was my route for Mountain Birdwatch.
 I hiked it many times and loved its challenging terrain and beautiful views.

 Hiked to Mt.
 Crawford and then Resolution via Davis Path - we took our time to rest and enjoy views and completed the out-and-back in just under 5 hours.
 Since we only covered a small portion of Davis Path, can't comment on the difficulty of what lies beyond Mount Resolution, but the part we took was on the easy side of moderate.
 The climb up to Crawford is somewhat steep at times, but no need for hiking poles and no full-body rock scrambles.
 Someday we hope to take Davis from start to finish - in this hike we covered at most the first 3-4 miles of it.
 Beautiful views of the woods on this sunny October day.
 Very little water - so bring plenty of your own.